tacoavengers/singly-linked-list/README.md

    def print_LL(self):
-      if self.head is None:      # A
+      if self.head is None:
          print("list is empty")
-      else:                      # B
+      else:
          n = self.head
          while n is not None:
             print(n.data)